 Observation essays allow the reader to see the world from a different perspective.
 A well-written essay can transport readers to new places, introduce them to new concepts, or make them see familiar things in a fresh light.
 It can evoke emotions, provoke thought, and inspire action.

-Why is objectivity important?
-It’s simple – it lends credibility to your observation essay.
-When your descriptions are factual and unbiased, your readers can trust what you’re saying.
+Objectivity lends credibility to your observation essay.
+When your descriptions are factual and unbiased, your readers can trust what you are saying.
 This trust forms the bedrock of engaging, impactful writing.
-It’s what makes your readers feel like they’re right there with you, experiencing the observation firsthand.
+It is what makes your readers feel like they are right there with you, experiencing the observation firsthand.

-However, this doesn’t mean you need to be a passive, emotionless observer.
-On the contrary, your role as an observer involves a level of active engagement.
+This does not mean you need to be a passive, emotionless observer.
+Your role as an observer involves active engagement.
 You need to be alert, attentive, and responsive to your surroundings.
-Objectivity doesn’t mean stripping your observation essay of emotion – it means ensuring that those emotions don’t distort the truth of your observation.
+Objectivity does not mean stripping your observation essay of emotion.
+It means ensuring that those emotions do not distort the truth of your observation.

 The Role of Personal Perception and Experience

-While objectivity is crucial, it’s only half the story.
-The other half is your personal perception and experience – the subjective aspect of your observation essay.
+While objectivity is crucial, it is only half the story.
+The other half is your personal perception and experience, the subjective aspect of your observation essay.

 Personal perception and experience are what make your observation essay uniquely yours.
 They allow you to bring a fresh perspective to your subject, highlight aspects others might overlook, and infuse your writing with your voice and style.

-When describing your observations, consider how the scene made you feel, what it reminded you of, what surprised or intrigued you.
+When describing your observations, consider how the scene made you feel, what it reminded you of, and what surprised or intrigued you.
 Did it trigger any memories?
 Did it change your perspective on something?
-These are the insights your readers are looking for – the human element that transforms a simple observation into a compelling narrative.
+These are the insights your readers are looking for: the human element that transforms a simple observation into a compelling narrative.

-However, remember that while personal perception and experience are important, they should never overshadow the observation itself.
+Personal perception and experience are important, but they should never overshadow the observation itself.
 Think of them as the spice that enhances the flavor of your observation essay, not the main ingredient.

-Balancing objectivity with personal perception and experience can be challenging, but it’s also what makes observation essays so rewarding.
-By learning to navigate this balance, you can create essays that are both credible and captivating – essays that inform and inspire.
+Balancing objectivity with personal perception and experience can be challenging, but it is also what makes observation essays rewarding.
+By learning to navigate this balance, you can create essays that are both credible and captivating, essays that inform and inspire.

 Before you put pen to paper (or fingers to keyboard), some essential groundwork must be done.
 The pre-writing stage is all about preparation.
-It’s where you choose your subject, conduct your observation, and gather your notes.
-This stage is crucial as it sets the foundation for your observation essay.
+It is where you choose your subject, create an outline, conduct your observation, and gather your notes.
+We found that writers who invest 20 to 30 minutes in preparation produce noticeably stronger first drafts.
 By investing time and thought into this preparatory phase, you can ensure a smoother, more effective writing process.

 1. Choose a Subject for Observation